Privacy Policy

 1. Who we are

-BookHoard is a personal library app available on Android and iOS.
+BookHoard is a personal library app.
 This policy explains what data we collect, why we collect it, and how it is used and protected.

 If you have questions or requests about your data, contact us at support@bookhoardapp.com.